Family Law Glossary

 Consent Order - A court order made with the agreement of both parties.
-Usually refers to an agreed financial remedies order.
+Usually refers to an agreed financial remedies order (see also Statement of Information).
 Note that the order must still be approved by the court, which is not obliged to approve it merely because the parties agree.

 Collaborative Law - A form of alternate dispute resolution where specially trained lawyers acting for each party endeavour to resolve cases via meetings.